 - in some cases, continued training for the horse and/or riding instruction for the adopter

 - Site Visits: Potential adopters of SAFE horses are asked to submit to a site inspection prior to approval.
 A SAFE representative will meet with the adopter at the location where the horse will be kept to assess that all the above requirements are met.
-Because of this requirement, SAFE is only able to adopt to people who live within a reasonable driving distance of a SAFE member approved to conduct site visits.
-At present time, we can only adopt to people living in Western Washington.
+Because of this requirement, SAFE prefers to adopt to people who live within a reasonable driving distance of a SAFE member approved to conduct site visits.
+The majority of our horses are adopted within western Washington state and northwestern Oregon.

-- No-Breeding Policy: Because SAFE is a rescue, we are faced with too many horses that are unwanted, forgotten, and discarded.
-We also see a large number of broodmares that are sent to slaughter after coming up barren for a season.
-As an organization, SAFE feels that excessive breeding of horses is a large factor in the problem of unwanted, discarded horses.
+- No-Breeding Policy: As an organization, SAFE feels that excessive breeding of horses is a large factor in the problem of unwanted, discarded horses.
 Therefore, it is our policy that mares and fillies adopted from SAFE may not be used for future breeding and all stallions and colts will be gelded before they are offered for adoption.
+This policy is not negotiable.

 - Future SAFE Involvement with Horse: SAFE will maintain an interest in the horse throughout its lifetime.
 We will perform yearly site visits and ask for regular updates on how the horse is doing.